thoughtbot/maintaining-open-source-projects/book/06-licenses.md

 and would not be subject to the licensing requirement.
-This led to Networking Release 1 (Net/1), which was made available to non-licensees of AT&T code and was freely redistributable under the terms of the original BSD free software License.
+This led to Networking Release 1 (Net/1), which was made available to non-licensees of AT&T code and was freely redistributable under the terms of the original BSD free software license.
 It was released in June 1989.

 A user could release the code modified or unmodified in source or binary form with no accounting to Berkeley.
 The only requirements were that the copyright